Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/behavior-changes.md

    - Some warnings are only emitted at parse time.
    - If the build fails because warnings are already treated as errors (via `--warn-error` or `--warn-error-options`), fix those first and re-run.
 2. Review the logs:
-   - If you have warnings that aren’t currently handled by `--warn-error`/`--warn-error-options`.
+   - If you have any warnings at this point, it means they weren't handled by `--warn-error`/`--warn-error-options`.
 Continue to the next step.
    - If there are no warnings, enable the flag in all environments and that's it!
 3. Enable `require_all_warnings_handled_by_warn_error` in your development environment and fix any warnings that now surface as errors.
 4. Enable the flag in your CI environment (if you have one) and ensure builds pass.